thereallinusrg/boars/README.md

 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->
 - Raster the whole data extend
 - For each raster cell:
-  - Draw a grid (depicted on the right --> )
+  - Draw a grid
   - Compute trajectory for each animal
   - Convert Trajectory to "Chess String"
 - Use EDR on all Chess Strings in a cell

-​

-Find Corridors​
+- Find Corridors

-Check for same Chess Strings​
+  - Check for same Chess Strings

-​

-Find similarly moving Boars​
+- Find similarly moving Boars

-Check for Animals with low EDRs
+  - Check for Animals with low EDRs

 ## R concepts